ssc-oscar/python-woc/README.md

 44613280
 ```

+More examples can be found in the [guide](https://ssc-oscar.github.io/python-woc/woc.html#guide-local).

 ## Use Python Objects API

 The objects API provides a more intuitive way to access the WoC data.